 OncoTherad Intravesical Immunotherapy

 Another promising new treatment undergoing further research is photoimmunotherapy.
-This is a highly selective treatment that uses a monoclonal antibody (mAb) that binds to bladder cancer cells.
-Then infrared light is used to damage the cells that have been bound by the antibody.
+This highly selective treatment uses a monoclonal antibody (mAb) that binds to bladder cancer cells.
+Then infrared light is used to damage the cells bound by the antibody.

-Studies have shown that this treatment can significantly inhibit tumor growth, and it does not carry the same systemic side effects as chemotherapy.
+Studies have shown that this treatment can significantly inhibit tumor growth and does not carry the same systemic side effects as chemotherapy.
 It is not currently in widespread use.17

 Immunotherapy to Block Regulatory T-Cells (Treg)

-Currently under investigation for the treatment of multiple tumor types in humans and dogs is immunotherapy to block regulatory T-cells (Treg).
-It has been found that tumors that are infiltrated by Treg, a type of white blood cell, are likely to have a worse prognosis.
+Currently under investigation for treating multiple tumor types in humans and dogs is immunotherapy to block regulatory T-cells (Treg).
+It has been found that tumors infiltrated by Treg, a type of white blood cell, are likely to have a worse prognosis.

-Dogs with bladder cancer receiving immunotherapy using intravenous infusions of mogamulizumab as well as treatments with piroxicam were studied against a control group of dogs receiving piroxicam alone.
+Dogs with bladder cancer receiving immunotherapy using intravenous infusions of mogamulizumab and treatments with piroxicam were studied against a control group of dogs receiving piroxicam alone.

-The study found that adding the immunotherapy significantly increased progression-free survival time and overall survival time.
+The study found that adding the immunotherapy significantly increased progression-free and overall survival times.
 It was very safe, with only mild side effects reported (vomiting, diarrhea, rash, infusion-related reaction).18

-There are currently clinical trials underway for a vaccine that would target the BRAF V595E protein (the canine equivalent of the BRAF V600E protein in humans) to be used as part of treatment for bladder cancers in dogs, however, this is still in the very early stages.
+Clinical trials are underway for a vaccine that would target the BRAF V595E protein (the canine equivalent of the BRAF V600E protein in humans) to be used as part of treatment for bladder cancers in dogs.
+However, this is still in the very early stages.

 Hopefully, with further research, this will add to the existing treatment options available for dogs with bladder cancer.19